bootlin/training-materials/slides/buildroot-download/buildroot-download.typ

   - Example:
     `c-capnproto-9053ebe6eeb2ae762655b982e27c341cb568366d-git4.tar.gz`

-- This tarball will be re-used for the next builds, and attempts are made to download it from the primary and backup sites.
+- This tarball will be reused for the next builds, and attempts are made to download it from the primary and backup sites.

 - Due to this, always use a tag name or a full commit id, and never a